pulp/pulpcore/docs/plugin_dev/reference/task-scheduling.rst

 Task Scheduling
 ---------------

-.. warning: This feature is in tech-preview and only accessible by direct manipulation of ``TaskSchedule`` objects.
+.. warning: This feature is only accessible by direct manipulation of ``TaskSchedule`` objects.
 It is targeted for plugin writers and no api access is planned.

 Pulp supports scheduling of tasks.
 Scheduled tasks will be dispatched shortly after their